19 Of The Best Relationship Books For Couples

 This journal offers readers a question for every day of the year (for three years) with space for two people to answer the questions.

 While some questions relate the relationship, others focus on a couple's dreams or long-term goals.
 Others also suggest writing about each other.

 After each year, the couple can look back at their previous answers to see how they have grown and changed as a couple.

 People love this as a keepsake to track their relationship and see how it has evolved.
 It is also a great gift to give to newlyweds so they can document their feelings as they grow together.

 Couples often find this book is more than just a fun activity.
 Answering questions together can turn into deeper conversations with one another.

-There are many great books out there for people who are in a relationship and are looking to rekindle their love, maintain their connection, or repair some deep-seeded hurt.
+There are many good relationship books out there for people who are in a relationship and are looking to rekindle their love, maintain their connection, or repair some deep-seated hurt.

 These 19 relationship books offer advice for people in all stages of a relationship and couples who have various goals for their relationship.